-It’s time to branch out of the standard and start having fun with the budget friendly protein, with a flavorful base fit for all your family dinner occasions.
+It’s time to branch out of the standard and start having fun with the budget-friendly protein, with a flavorful base fit for all your family dining occasions.

 Choosing the Right Cut

 For starters, not all beef is cut from the same cow, which means not all cuts will taste the same.
 In order to determine which beef is the right meat for various recipes, you must pay attention to the labels.